Janet Mills: 2022

 Mills ran for reelection in 2022.
 She faced no opposition in the primaries, making her the Democratic nominee.
 In the general election, Mills defeated the Republican nominee, former governor Paul LePage, securing a second term.
-She received over 373,000 votes, breaking the record for the most votes ever cast for a gubernatorial candidate, set four years earlier.
+She received 376,934 votes, breaking the record for the most votes ever cast for a gubernatorial candidate, set four years earlier.

 Tenure

 One of Mills's first acts as governor was to sign an executive order to carry out the expansion of Maine's Medicaid program as called for by a 2017 referendum, something LePage had refused to do.
-This fulfilled a major campaign pledge.
-Mills also dropped work requirements for Medicaid that LePage requested toward the end of his tenure and that had the Trump Administration's approval.
+Medicaid expansion was an issue she had campaigned on.
+Mills also dropped work requirements for Medicaid that LePage requested toward the end of his tenure and that had the Trump administration's approval.
 She said the work requirements "leave more Maine people uninsured without improving their participation in the workforce".

 Mills revived the tradition of Maine governors attending Martin Luther King Jr. Day commemoration events in Portland, doing so in 2019.

 In September 2019, United Nations Secretary-General António Guterres asked Mills to speak at the General Assembly on climate change.
 Mills told world leaders at the UN that she intends to make Maine carbon neutral by 2045.
 She was the first sitting Maine governor to address the General Assembly.

 On June 11, 2021, Mills announced the end of the state of emergency started on March 15, 2020, due to the COVID-19 pandemic.
 The state of emergency ended on June 30, 2021.

 On June 24, 2021, Mills vetoed seven bills, including one that would have closed the Long Creek Youth Development Center, a juvenile prison.
-The vetoes received harsh rebuke from progressive Democrats in the Legislature.
+The vetoes received harsh rebuke from progressive Democrats in the legislature.

 On April 20, 2022, Mills signed into law the Maine state supplemental budget, which included free community college for students of the class of 2020, 2021, 2022 and 2023.